sostenibilidad-unam/tlabs/Q_methodology/README.md

 24.- The sons of chinampa producers are looking for different jobs.

 The Q-Methodology was applied to the 13 participants in two moments, T0 for the baseline narratives, and T1 for the potential change in narratives.
 All participants Q-sorts, were statistically analyzed with the software RStudio version 1.0.136 (R Core Team 2016) using the qmethod package for R (Zabala 2014).
-Statistical Q-analysis is based in a factor analysis to find clusters of shared visions or perspectives of an issue by looking for individual patterns in each Q-sort, and using the analytical principle of correlation between individuals to find engagement or disengagement on a statement (Zabala 2014).
+Statistical Q-analysis is based in a factor analysis to find clusters of shared visions or perspectives of an issue by looking for individual patterns in each Q-sort, and using the analytical principle of correlation to find engagement or disengagement on a statement (Zabala 2014).
 The analysis reduces the perspectives in factors, a set of new parameters that represent an idealized Q-sort that summarizes the perspectives of the group (Webler et al. 2009).
 The number of factors depends on the number of Q-statements and Q-sorts, ideally the study must have a 3:1 ratio, respectively.
 In our case, the numbers did not match the suggested ratio, however, the Q-methodology researchers agreed to have a tolerance for the number of Q-statements and Q-sorts (Webler et al. 2009).
 For our analysis, we used 4 factors whose configurations of statements were later interpreted as meta-narratives.

 References:
 -	R Core Team (2020).
 R: A language and environment for statistical computing.
 R Foundation for Statistical Computing, Vienna, Austria. https://www.R-project.org/